 To answer this question, you should perform extensive research, thoroughly identifying your audience.

 High-converting sales pages have a specific target market.

 Put differently, these are the people who’ll be interested in and will eventually buy your product/service.

-Here, you have to think seriously about what fundamental problem your product/service/course solves for your market?
-What will be Jeremy X’s outcome after purchasing your product / implementing your advice?
+Here, you have to seriously think about what fundamental problem your product/service/course solves for your market?
+What will be Jeremy Smith’s outcome after purchasing your product / implementing your advice?

 Your target audience is looking for a transformation.
-Your product or digital offer helps them achieve that transformation.
-Use the benefits of your offer, but focus on the final picture:
+Your product or service helps them achieve that transformation.
+Use the benefits of your offer but focus on the final picture:

 - Will your core offer help them secure better jobs?

 - Will it help them improve their lifestyle?

 - Will it give them more freedom or ease out everyday stress?